 Natalie BarbosaSenior associate

-Senior associate in the charities team
+Senior associate in the projects team

 I provide advice to charities and health and social care organisations, with a focus on fundraising regulation and advice, commercial/contractual partnerships and green projects.
 I have over ten years of experience working in company/commercial, corporate and litigation specialisms.